 And once you’ve been around a while, streamlined and refined your material, and have a bunch of proof in the form of real success stories and testimonials?

-But in the beginning, there’s nothing wrong with starting small and charging a modest price or even offering a free training just to test your idea out.
+But in the beginning, there’s nothing wrong with starting small and charging a modest price until you’re more established.

 4. Use the right tools.